algorandfoundation/xGov/Proposals/xgov-119.md

 ---

 ## Abstract
 Zorkin plans to develop a <a href="https://z.cash/learn/what-are-zk-snarks/" target="_blank">ZK-SNARK</a> based solution for low-friction user authentication and transaction authorization with <a href="https://en.wikipedia.org/wiki/Social_login" target="_blank">Social Login</a> via supported OAuth providers (e.g. Google), linking the user's OAuth identity to a unique Algorand Account from which transactions can be authorized.
 Some Algorand specific user experience challenges, such as explicit asset Opt-In approval, will be addressed cohesively.
 A fiat on-ramp will be integrated into the solution for regulatory-compliant blockchain asset purchases using popular payment methods such as credit card.
+It will be launched as a paid service with pricing that is estimated, although not guaranteed, to be competitive with alternatives like <a href="https://web3auth.io/" target="_blank">Web3Auth</a>.

+Disclaimers:
+- The proposal is subject to terms, conditions and disclaimers as outlined in the body of the proposal
+- Should the proposal be unfunded or fail to pass, we reserve the right to discontinue Zorkin development, terminate our plans and close any public services

 ## Team
 - Winton Nathan-Roberts as Research, Design & Software Engineering lead